 The webinars provide general wellness information and tips, and are not intended as a substitute for medical advice.
 Please contact your health care provider for specific guidance or recommendations.

 This two-part webinar series provides information about racism and racial trauma and discusses coping mechanisms, including sharing strategies for self-care and support.
-View the Coping with Racism and Racial Trauma webinar series.
+View the webinar series videos: Coping With Racism and Racial Trauma Part I - Impact on Adults and Coping With Racism and Racial Trauma Part II - Supporting Children.

 Where to Call for Help